CareyMetheringham/MardenPark/README.md

 Uses effect_sizes.csv, gebv_site_frequencies.csv and related_trees.csv to test if allele frequencies differ from that expected from likely frequency

 ###  parent_offspring_correlation.R
-Does adult GEBV predict offspring health
+Tests and plots correlation of adult GEBV and score with offspring health

 ## Data
 * effect_sizes.csv
 * gebv_site_frequencies.csv
 * related_trees.csv

+* See Suppliment 2 for simulated analysis